phil-rice/Phils-Blog/_posts/2015-10-24-Scala-Builders.markdown

     l.foreach(println(_))
   }
 {% endhighlight %}
-And to our happiness we get the results
+And to our happiness we get the results (the only interesting part is the /1, /2, /3 which correspond to 1, 2 and 3)
 {% highlight scala %}
 OttAsLong((0/0) <== (0/1))
 OttAsLong((0/0) <== (0/2))
 OttAsLong((0/0) <== (0/3)))
 {% endhighlight %}
-What's happening here is that the implicit asIterator is being used to turn the LongArrayAndLength into an Iterator[OttAsLong].
-As the Iterator has the method 'toList' on it, it is being used in the println.
+Let's just recap what is happening here.
+LongArrayAndLength is a Java class.
+It doesn't have a `foreach` method.
+The implicit `asIterator` method is in scope and allows Scala to turn the
+Java class into an iterator.
+A second implicit is in scope which allows the `foreach` method to be used on iterators.

 # Map and Fold
 Well iterating is all very well, but I want to be able to map, fold, flatMap. sort, filter, groupBy and ... and lots of things.
 All the nice operators that would allow me to use this as a first class data structure in Scala.
-The main question I need to answer to do this is 'what do I have to implement to make this magic happen'.
+The main question I need to answer to do this is *what do I have to implement to make this magic happen*.
 Let's start with a look at the signature of 'map' in Traversable
 {% highlight scala %}
   override def map[B, That](f: A => B)(
                    implicit bf: CanBuildFrom[Traversable[A], B, That]): That
 {% endhighlight %}
 Well that's pretty straightforwards.
-We can see what we need to do.
-We need to implement CanBuildFrom[LongArrayAndLength, B, LongArrayAndLength].
+We can see what we need to do: we need to implement `CanBuildFrom[LongArrayAndLength, B, LongArrayAndLength]`.
 Let's look at the signature
 {% highlight scala %}
 trait CanBuildFrom[-From, -Elem, +To] {
   def apply(from: From): Builder[Elem, To]
   def apply(): Builder[Elem, To]
 }
 {% endhighlight %}
-And now we are starting down the rabbit hole.
-CanBuilderFrom immediately pushes us to look at Builder.
+And now we are starting down the rabbit hole! `CanBuilderFrom` immediately pushes us to look at `Builder`.
 How far does this rabbit hole go?
 The answer is not very far
 {% highlight scala %}
 trait Builder[-Elem, +To] extends Growable[Elem] {
   def +=(elem: Elem): this.type